tpwrules/caeser-salad/mbus/NOTES.md

 async def wait(self):
     Wait for a message to be received by this filter, then return it.
 Raises asyncio.QueueEmpty if the filter has been unregistered and the queue becomes empty.

+# Other APIs

+### BusConnector
+This class handles reading and writing from the bus using a reader and writer.

+def __init__(self, reader, writer):
+    Create a connector with the given asyncio.StreamReader and asyncio.StreamWriter instances as returned by eg. asyncio.open_unix_connection.

+def send(self, meta, data):
+    Send a message to the other side of the connector. `meta` is an arbitrary Python object that gets pickled and unpickled on the other side. `data` is a bytes that gets transmitted unchanged.
+Raises ConnectionEndedError if the connection is closed.

+async def recv(self):
+    Receive a message from the other side of the connector.
+Returns `meta` and `data` as sent by send above.
+Raises ConnectionEndedError if the connection is closed.
+This function is not reentrant!

+async def close(self):
+    Immediately close the connector.
+Messages queued for transmission are discarded.

+async def flush(self):
+    Flush sent messages, if possible.
+If the connection ends or has ended, no exception is raised.